MokryPatrik/stimm/docs/developer-guide/integration-examples.md

 Once configured, any call made to the PBX extension will be forwarded to Stimm, and the assigned agent will answer.

-### Testing with a Softphone
+### Testing SIP Connectivity

-You can use a softphone (e.g., Linphone, Zoiper) to call your Stimm instance directly if you have a public SIP server.
-This is useful for development and validation.
+For development and validation, you can test your SIP configuration using a softphone (e.g., MicroSIP, Linphone, Zoiper).
+See the [Development Testing](#development-testing) section above for details.

 ## Using the REST API for Management